theGnostickeymaker/tgk-site-v3/src/pillars/the-obsidian-key/house-of-grift/season-1/ep2-the-protected-predator.md

 gateTitle: null

 seriesTitle: "House of Grift"
+seasonTitle: "Season I: The Crown Unmasked"
-episodeTitle: "Episode II: Protected Predator"
+episodeTitle: "Episode II: The Protected Predator"
 partNumeral: "II"

 tagline: "When justice bends, it bends for bloodline."